Develya/BerryStraw/README.md

 ![BerryStraw](logo2.png)

 ⚠️ Self-bots are not allowed on Discord.
-Use this at your own risk.
+Use this at your own risks.
 ## About
 BerryStraw is a self-bot python tool that gives you access to multiple commands to make your discord experience a little more fun and easy.
 You can also code your own extensions to add custom features.
 See the `Extensions` section for more information.